DineEquity And Its 9% Dividend

 So, the sum of sales was below $3.5 billion in 2016 also.
 Perhaps the most favorable inference would be that there is imprecise wording, or a mistake, in the firm's annual report?
 Could it be that the covenant pertains to annual sales?
 Maybe it is only measured after a specific quarter in which there is a seasonal uptick?
 Another possibility, of course, is that the company, with nearly $1.3 billion in long-term debt, might suddenly announce the need for rapid amortization.
 The next earnings call is scheduled for August 10th, and the matter could be topical.

-DIN Total Long Term Debt (Annual) data by YCharts
+DIN Total Long-Term Debt (Annual) data by YCharts

 Consequently, though the corporation remains profitable and its earnings support a generous dividend, there appears to be a substantial risk.